 This is the first and most important thing to do.
 Tell your boss about your pregnancy!
 This isn’t just about following workplace protocol; it’s a big way to make sure both you and your little one stay safe and healthy at work.

-When your boss knows you’re expecting, they can play a significant role in adapting your work environment and duties to better suit your needs during pregnancy.
+When your boss knows you’re expecting, they can play a significant role in adapting your work environment and duties to better suit your needs at this time.

 For instance, your boss might adjust your tasks so you’re not involved in heavy lifting or dealing with any chemicals that could heighten your chances of hurting your baby bump.